This article outlines the equipment available for staff to record their classes within

 Teaching Kits must be booked at least one hour before they are required, via eQuip, between 8 am and 6 pm, Monday to Friday.
 You can place bookings now for the rest of the term.

-Maximum booking time for a kit is four hours, as the vast majority of studio-based classes are less than this duration, and we want to ensure that the batteries and SD Cards, supplied, will cover the period.
+The maximum booking time for a kit is seven hours, as the vast majority of studio-based classes are less than this duration, and we want to ensure that the batteries and SD Cards, supplied, will cover the period.

 Collecting a Teaching Kit